What causes chimney leaks?

 The following are some of the most common causes of chimney leaks.

 Chimney cap: The chimney cap protects the top of your flue from water entry, as well as animals and debris.
 Without a properly fitted chimney cap, the flue and fireplace are left completely exposed to water entry from rain.

-Flashing: Flashing is the water tight strips that seal the seam between your roof and the chimney structure.
-If flashing is incorrectly installed, damaged, or merely loses its seal due to wear and tear or age, water can easily seep through any gaps.
-This can cause water damage to not only the roof and chimney, but also the ceilings and walls around the chimney.
+Flashing: Flashing is the watertight strips that seal the seam between your roof and the chimney structure.
+If the flashing is incorrectly installed, damaged, or merely loses its seal due to wear and tear or age, water can easily seep through any gaps.
+This can cause water damage to not only the roof and chimney but also the ceilings and walls around the chimney.

 Masonry damage: If one side or part of your chimney is often directly exposed to rainfall or other sources of water, the masonry may deteriorate or become damaged faster than the rest of the chimney.
 Water can cause bricks to crack and spall; in addition to making your chimney look aged or unkempt, it can also affect the structural stability of the chimney and lead to chimney leaks.

 Many homeowners falsely assume that all leaky chimneys present themselves as visible water in the fireplace or flue.
 However, because of the size and complexity of most chimney systems, chimney leaks are often not recognized until they’ve already caused significant damage.

 Below are some of the signs that may indicate your chimney is leaking.

 - Water or condensation inside the firebox

 - Sound of dripping water in the chimney